baha-ott/supabase_crud/README.md

 # supabase_crud

-## what did i learn with project ?
+## what did i learn with this small project ?

 - the basic supabase database
 - how to work with supabase in react